aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ### Managing the EC2 client instance

+#### Stopping the EC2 client when not in use

+After a cluster has been activated, the EC2 client is not required for the optional KMS custom key store to use the cluster.
+Consequently, you have the option to stop (not terminate) the EC2 client instance and restart it only when you either need to update it or use the CloudHSM management utility to inspect the configuration of the cluster.

+#### Keeping the EC2 client up-to-date

-Although the EC2 client does not need to be running in order for KMS custom key stores to operated against your CloudHSM cluster, you will want to ensure that your EC2 client instance is kept up-to-date with necessary OS patches.
+Although the EC2 client does not need to be running in order for KMS custom key stores to operated against your CloudHSM cluster, you will want to ensure that your EC2 client instance is kept up-to-date with necessary operating system patches.

 You should also monitor the availability of new releases of the CloudHSM Management Utility (CMU) and consider updating it over time.
 See [Install and Configure the AWS CloudHSM Client (Linux)](https://docs.aws.amazon.com/cloudhsm/latest/userguide/install-and-configure-client-linux.html).

-Given the configuration of the EC2 client instance, you should use your standard practices to backup the EC2 instance so that you can restore it in the future in case the EC2 instance is inadvertently deleted or becomes unavailable.
+#### Replacing the EC2 client instance

+If you specified an AMI ID during stack creation, you can perform a stack update using a different AMI ID to force replacement of the EC2 client instance.
+During the replacement process, the new EC2 client instance will be configured with the latest available software packages.

+During the stack update process, CloudFormation will create a new EC2 client instance.
+The first boot automation process in the new EC2 client instance will recognize the presence of the previously generated customer CA certificate in Secrets Manager and use the certificate to help configure the client instance.
+Once the new EC2 client instance has been created, CloudFormation will terminate the old EC2 client instance.

+### Deleting the CloudHSM cluster

+Deletion of the stack generally reverses the process described earlier.
+When the CloudFormation custom resource is called with the `delete` action, a CloudHSM cluster delete state machine is executed to delete the HSMs and the cluster.

+If a KMS custom key store had been created as part of the stack, the key store will be disconnected, but not deleted during deletion of the stack.
+As long as backups of the CloudHSM cluster exist, you have the option to create a new cluster from a backup and connect the key store to the new cluster.

+An entry in Secrets Manager containing the customer CA certificate associated with the creation of the cluster will be preserved so that the certificate can be reused in the event that you create a new cluster from a backup.

+### Creating a CloudHSM cluster from a backup

+The CloudFormation template supports the ability to create a new CloudHSM cluster from a backup.
+As long as at least one backup from a cluster exists, you can create a new stack while specifying the ID of the backup of interest.
+If you specify a valid backup ID via the parameter `pBackupId` during stack creation, the stack creation process will use the specified backup to create a new cluster.

+If you're creating a new cluster from a backup with which a KMS custom key store was previously connected, ensure that the backup you select contains the KMS key data that you require to be present in your newly created cluster.